storacha/www/src/pages/docs/how-to/create-space.md

 Separately, you can visit [console.web3.storage](https://console.web3.storage/), sign up with your email and select a plan, and create a space using the UI, but we recommend that developers get familiar with the CLI since it's a powerful tool for many things you might want to do.

 The Space you create can be used to [upload](/docs/how-to/upload/) data using the CLI, the w3up client, or when you log into the web console.

+## Using the JS library

+1. Install the client library from npm using your command line: `npm install @web3-storage/w3up-client`.
+2. Call `client.createSpace('Documents')` and wait for the promise to resolve.

+Note: the space must be provisioned by an account before it can be used for uploads.
+See [our guide](/docs/w3up-client/#create-and-register-a-space) for details.